WP1) Management and coordination of the Project

 WP4) Delivery of the training

 The updated and improved training content, elaborated in the WP2, will be used for four interactive practice-oriented training sessions.
-Each one will be delivered in one of the partners’ countries on a larger scale (around 40 participants for each training session).
+Each one will be delivered in th eother two partners’ countries on a larger scale (around 40 participants for each training session).
 The project aims at providing a blended training with a combination of training methods, mainly case studies, guided practice and discussion.

-Each training session will last 1 day: A ceiling number of participants for every session will guarantee a practice-oriented and interactive training and will stimulate the exchange of experiences among participants.
+Each training session will last one full day: a ceiling number of participants for every session will guarantee a practice-oriented and interactive training and will stimulate the exchange of experiences among participants.

 WP5) Preparation of train-the-trainers tool and on-going dissemination

-After the completion of the training, a train-the-trainers tool will be created in order to enable and support additional training providers to train members of the target groups, transmitting them the methodology acquired in WS2 and WS3.
+After the completion of the training, a train-the-trainers tool (TTT tool) will be created in order to enable and support additional training providers to train members of the target groups, transmitting them the methodology acquired in WP3 and WP4.
 This will extend the scope of the training previously delivered.
-In particular, a webcast recorded in English will be created and then subtitled in the languages of the four countries involved.